Will Kassouf’s Life: Net Worth, Biggest Profits, Losses and Private Life

 Initially, the online poker community was skeptical about Deeb’s claims, especially given the known animosity between the two.
 However, a member of the friend group came forward on Facebook and confirmed the story.
 Soon, Kassouf himself admitted to the misdeed and apologized for it.

-This ended up costing him his sponsorship with Grosvenor’s.
+This ultimately led to him losing his sponsorship with Grosvenor.